unioslo/zabbix-cli/README.md

 ### Configuration

-Zabbix-cli need a config file.
+Zabbix-cli needs a config file.
 This can be created with the `zabbix-cli init` command.

 ```bash
 zabbix-cli init --zabbix-url https://zabbix.example.com/